Navigate your strategic options.

 - What are the appropriate milestones, timelines, and other critical factors that should support partnership discussions?

 - What should be part of the due diligence of a potential merger, affiliation, or strategic partnership discussion?

 - Who manages the tactical components of a final deal, such as implementation, accreditation guidance, legal issues, and faculty agreements?

 AGB helps you deliver long-term prosperity.

-Educate the board and senior leadership on industry/market trends and opportunities.
+- Communicate and educate the board and senior leadership on challenges and opportunities.